Driver location sign: Driver location signs

 The requirements for the design and implementation of driver location signs (DLS) for motorways and all-purpose trunk roads are specified in a document published by Highways England.

 These signs give the same location information as distance marker posts, but more visibly on larger signs, which are generally placed at 500 m intervals.
 If obstacles prevent signs from being spaced at 500-metre intervals, then the interval must be reduced to either 400 or 300 m.
-By the end of the 2009 financial year, 80 percent of England's motorway network had been fitted with 16,000 driver location signs at a cost of £5.9 million (about £570 each).
+By the end of the 2009 financial year, 80% of England's motorway network had been fitted with 16,000 driver location signs at a cost of £5.9 million (about £570 each).
 It was expected that the remaining 20% of the motorway network would be covered by April 2010 at a cost of £1.6 million.
 As of July 2009 driver location signs had not been erected in Scotland, Wales or Northern Ireland.

 By the early 2000s mobile phones were being used as the primary means of reporting accidents.
 This required the government to rethink marker posts.
 By early 2007, after experiments in the preceding four years on parts of the M25 and M6 showed a 10% improvement in emergency service response times, a programme to erect driver location signs at 500 m intervals on many motorways was commenced in England.
 The need for more visible roadside location information was shown in 2007, in an incident on a motorway before the driver location signs had been erected.
 The Devon and Somerset Fire & Rescue Service reported that after a serious collision on the M5, their control centre was inundated with mobile phone calls from drivers.
 Callers gave the operators locations stretching over 40 mi of road.
 As a result, four emergency service centres were mobilised instead of just one.

-Research on trial sections of motorways showed that emergency service organisations responded 10 percent more rapidly when a motorway had driver location signs than when it did not.
+Research on trial sections of motorways showed that emergency service organisations responded 10% more rapidly when a motorway had driver location signs than when it did not.
 Driver locations signs are more visible than the small distance marker posts, enabling motorists to know their location more accurately and emergency services to reach incidents more quickly.
 The analysis of an exercise run by the Highways Agency (Exercise Hermes) in which a serious traffic accident was simulated reported that call handlers in control rooms should request marker post or location sign locations when taking calls from members of the public.

 Driver location signs have three pieces of information: